-(Pocket-lint) - Amazon's line of Echo Dot speaker was one of the more settled and consistent in tech over the last few years - its puck-shaped design was clearly doing something right as the Alexa speaker sold in its multitudes.
+(Pocket-lint) - Amazon's line of Echo Dot speakers was one of the more settled and consistent in tech over the last few years - its puck-shaped design was clearly doing something right as the Alexa speaker sold in its multitudes.

-However, few things in tech last forever and Amazon now has an entirely new look for the Echo Dot, very much a shrunken-down version of the new mainline Echo.
-It's a radical departure, and with the 3rd Generation Echo Dot still very much on sale, you might be wondering which of the two you should pick up.
+However, few things in tech last forever and Amazon switched to an entirely new look for the Echo Dot in 2021, very much a shrunken-down version of the new mainline Echo.
+It's a radical departure, and with the 3rd Generation Echo Dot still on sale, you might be wondering which of the two you should pick up.
 We've compared them in detail across a few categories, to help you decide.

 - 4th gen: 100 x 100 x 89mm

 - 3rd gen: 43 x 99 x 99mm

 There's no getting around it - Amazon has changed the Echo Dot's design pretty radically when it comes to looks, going from that distinctive puck shape to a globe of a smart speaker in the new version.
 That has also had an inescapable impact on the Dot's size - it's got a lot taller, effectively.
 The actual footprint of the speaker is very similar to the previous version, but with a lot more height.

 While that's given Amazon a bunch of space to fit in more tech, as we'll show later, it does mean that the new Echo Dot won't necessarily fit in as many nooks and crannies as its predecessor.
 The new version is also a little heavier, too, as a result of its increased size but also because of the aluminium used in its construction, compared to the more plastic feel of the older speaker.

 Otherwise, both speakers share the Alexa light-strip to let you know when the voice assistant is listening, or turned off, as well as four buttons on the top to let you adjust the volume, mute the speaker or confirm a range actions.